Best Trail Running Shoes for Hiking in 2026 (Unsponsored)

 Altra Lone Peak 9 submerged in river current, testing the drainage efficiency of the laser-cut toe ports for rapid drying

-The zero drop really adds that ground feel exposed to you while on boulder fields, I was able to adjust my stride as needed and keep moving much faster than other trail shoe shoes.
-The Stoneguard insert helps absorb that impact that the zero-drop tends to put you at risk of.
+The zero drop really adds that ground feel exposed to you while on boulder fields.
+I was able to adjust my stride as needed and keep moving much faster than with other trail shoes.
+The Stoneguard insert helps absorb the impact that the zero-drop tends to put you at risk of.

 Altra Lone Peak 9+ Vibram outsole with widely spaced lugs designed to self-clean by shedding mud and clay buildup.